Sued for Debt in Pennsylvania? Here's What to Do Next

 Pennsylvania Fair Credit Extension Uniformity Act / PA Unfair Trade Practices Act

 In addition to the federal FDCPA, Pennsylvania has its own consumer protection law that may provide additional rights and remedies against debt collectors.
-Violations of state law can result in additional damages.
+Violations of state law can carry additional statutory damages, attorney fees, and in some jurisdictions treble or punitive damages — read the FAQs below for the specifics.

 How long to respond in Pennsylvania?